 The Grand Bazaar in Istanbul – built in the 15th century – is one of the largest and oldest covered markets in the world.
 Up to 400,000 visitors flock to over 3,000 shops and 61 covered streets on a daily basis.
-You’ll find everything from fashion and jewellery items to home interiors and classic Turkish ceramics – prepare to be amazed.
+You’ll find everything from fashion and jewelry items to home interiors and classic Turkish ceramics – prepare to be amazed!

 A Labyrinth of Discovery

 The Grand Bazaar is open from 9.00 to 19.00 every day, apart from Sundays and bank holidays.
 As well as shops and market stalls, you’ll find a good selection of restaurants and cafes, so you won’t need to leave the bazaar to find a bite to eat (which is lucky, as once you’re inside, it’s quite tricky to find your way out)!
 Relax with a coffee and watch the busy shoppers pass by.
 This labyrinth of market stalls is close to the main mosques in Turkey’s largest city, so you can easily tie it into your sightseeing activities.
 It’s located in the Fatih district in the neighborhood of the same name.
 This district isn’t too far from the lively Ortaköy neighbourhood, where you can have a relaxing stay at the sophisticated Radisson Blu Bosphorus Hotel, Istanbul.
 Get a great night’s sleep and start the day with a convenient Late Breakfast available on the weekends, before heading out on a fantastic shopping adventure!